 There are six domains of competence that the undergraduate nursing student must reach upon completion of the education programme for entry to the Nursing Register held by the NMBI (2016 p.
 18-19).
 These comprise:

-Knowledge and appreciation of the virtues of caring, compassion, integrity, honesty, respect and empathy as a basis for upholding the professional values of nursing and identity as a nurse
+Domain 1: Professional values and conduct of the nurse competences and appreciation of the virtues of caring, compassion, integrity, honesty, respect and empathy as a basis for upholding the professional values of nursing and identity as a nurse